eric-unc/psil/docs/modules/list.md

 ---
 ## list-range
-`list-range` creates a list of numbers from a given range, with an optional step-size.
+`list-range` (list) creates a list of numbers from a given range, with an optional step-size.

 Parameters:
 * `end`: (integer) the end of the range.
 Obviously, must be larger than the start